ahelme/ai_dev_tools/pre-commit-hooks/README.md

-# 🤖 AI Development Toolkit: JS/TS/React/Next/Node
+# 🤖 JS AI Toolkit

-**Preventing Time-Blindness in AI-Assisted Development**
+**Automated Guardrails for Overcoming Time-Blindness in AI-Assisted Javascript Dev**

-A comprehensive toolkit designed to solve the critical problem of AI models recommending outdated packages, deprecated practices, and stale dependencies due to training data cutoffs.
+A comprehensive toolkit designed to solve the following problems common to AI-assisted development:

+- critical problem of AI models installing outdated packages and relying on deprecated practices, and due to training data cutoffs
+ - leads to stale dependencies and cumbersome migrations further down the track
+- models drift from best practices as context fills up, in addition to common AI eagerness to get projects scaffolded quickly, valuing 'getting it working' in the short-term, over long-term concerns
+ - leads to code quality and maintainability issues

+***Note***: the issue of relying on outdated documentation has been addressed by projects such as [Context 7 MCP Server https://github.com/upstash/context7]

 ## 🎯 The Problem